pytrackdat/pytrackdat/tutorial.md

+## Step 3: Generating the Database Application

+TODO

-## Hosting the Database on a Linux Server
+## Step 4: Hosting the Database on a Linux Server

 While the database can be ran and accessed locally, as has already been seen, a lot of the power of a web database is having any collaborator be able to